What is Project Finance?

 Suppliers & Contractors

-As in any construction job, suppliers and contractors are necessary for the execution of a contract.
-They are the key suppliers of raw material.
-They also perform crucial functions such as design and build (D&B), operations and maintenance (O&M), etc.1,2
+As in any construction job, suppliers and contractors are necessary for executing a contract.
+They are the key suppliers of raw materials.
+They also perform crucial functions such as design and build (D&B), operations and maintenance (O&M), etc.

 Advantages of Project Finance

 Project finance enables the sponsors to raise debt over and above the capacity of the parent.
 This borrowing can be viewed in an individual capacity and is not impacted by the credit reputation of its sponsors.
 Therefore, more beneficial and flexible terms of credit can be negotiated depending solely on the merit and potential of the project under review.

 As already discussed, what makes project finance truly special is the separation of the legal identity of the parents and SPV.
 This provides enormous diversification and dilution of the risk element.
 The shareholders of the parent company are immune against the fluctuations in the project’s fate.
 The liability is limited to the amount of equity contributed by the sponsors.
 Additionally, the risk is also reduced upon involve of multiple entities.
 More than one company may often form a joint venture to form a single SPV.
 Thus, when distributed among a larger number of participants, the same amount of risk reduces each party’s exposure.